tmlabonte/understanding-llr/README.md

 # On the Unreasonable Effectiveness of Last-layer Retraining
-## Official codebase for the ICLR 2025 SCSL workshop paper
+## Official codebase for the TMLR 2026 paper
 ### Installation
 ```
 conda update -n base -c defaults conda